Installing PubSub+ Cloud in Azure Kubernetes Service (AKS)

 • Solace recommends that you have two Bastion hosts and you disperse them over the three availability zones.
 This allows remote access to your deployment should a zone fail.
 If remote access to your deployment during a zone failure is not a requirement, you can choose to use the minimum of one Bastion host instead.
 The Bastion host is deployed using a minimal VM that runs only an SSH server.

-• To determine the size of the subnet, you must know the number of Enterprise and Developer event broker services that they plan to run on the AKS cluster.
+• To determine the size of the subnet, you must know the number of event broker services that you plan to run on the AKS cluster.
 Knowing the number of pods and services helps you to determine how big the subnet must be.
 Refer to the subnet Azure documentation for details.

 Load Balancer